Overview: Grade Two

 This unit provides children with an array of problems to solve in the creation and maintenance of a park.
 When children are confronted with bullies, they learn strategies for responding and keeping the park a safe place for everyone.

-In Grade Two Physical Education, the students study units in the areas of manipulative, movement, fitness, aquatics and personal/social development.
+In Grade 2 physical education, the students study units in the areas of manipulative, movement, fitness, aquatics and personal/social development.
 Manipulative involves the development of skills in throwing, catching, striking, kicking and dribbling such as hitting a stationary target with an overhand throw and striking a ball with a lightweight racket.
 Movement involves the development of skills in spatial awareness, locomotor and non-locomotor such as creating pathways around objects and balancing on a variety of body parts.
 Fitness involves both the study of concepts and skills.
 Aquatics is a swim development program based on individual needs.
 Personal and social development is a reflection of the TAS values in action through physical education.

 The focus of the lower school program is age appropriate, carefully sequenced skill development in a spirit of cooperation.